szabgab/perlmaven.com/sites/en/pages/comparing-complex-data-structures-with-is-deeply.md

 ## MyTools.pm

-In order to make it easier for you to see the above code running, I have included the content of <b>MyTools.pm</b>:
+In order to make it easier for you to see the above code running, I have included the content of **MyTools.pm**:

 {% include file="examples/is_deeply/MyTools.pm" %}